 Climbing psychology book

 Many years ago, I had a few incidences where the fear of falling became a huge thing in my head, due to a bad belayer.
 Which prevented me from pushing my climbing, and left me not enjoying the activity I love so much.
-It became such a big issue in my head.
-So I did a lot of research, read books, and tried lots of different things to try and overcome it.
-Once I felt that I was making progress, I realised I was not the only one suffering from the fear of falling.
+It became such a big issue in my head, it prevented me from trying moves where I could fall.
+I lost my self belief, and stopped enjoying climbing.
+Every time I climbed close to my limit, I shouted “Take”.
+So, I researched the fear of falling, read books, and tried lots of different things to try and overcome it.
+Once I felt that I made progress, I realised I was not the only one suffering from the fear of falling.

 Writing down my thoughts, ideas I came across running these workshops, and ideas given to me by the students, as well as lots of research, I finally had the time to write a climbing psychology book.

 The concept behind the book, is that I have tried to explain an extremely complicated subject in an easy-to-understand language.
 Making it accessible to most climbers.
-There are of course some complicated terms in terms in there, but hopefully explained very well.
+There are of course some complicated terms in the book, but hopefully explained very well.
 I could have written a book on each chapter, but wanted to keep it relevant and concise.

 If you are interested, and would like your own copy of the Climbing Psychology book, please follow the link below: